 Unlike The Sims, the charming residents of Sandrock don’t go about their everyday lives as much as they’re tied to specific story events.
-However, you can still form relationships with the locals by giving them gifts, even going so far as to romance and marry them, if you wish.
-You can even create jealous love triangles by pursuing multiple suitors at once, or break up with a budding spouse if you no longer feel a spark and gain an adversary instead.
-There’s also plenty of character customisation options, from fresh haircuts to new clothes.
+However, you can still form relationships with the locals by giving them gifts, even going so far as to romance and marry them if you wish.
+You can even create jealous love triangles by pursuing multiple suitors at once or break up with a budding spouse if you no longer feel a spark and gain an adversary instead.
+Plenty of character customization options exist, from fresh haircuts to new clothes.
 While there are a lot of similarities between The Sims and My Time at Sandrock, the latter provides a slightly more wholesome, story-driven experience.

-As you forge relationships with the townspeople, you also need to keep on top of your farming, creating profitable produce and mining resources to put back into the local community and use for tool upgrades.
-If you’re interested in getting rich quick, check out our guide on how to make money fast in Stardew Valley – it’s a bit trickier than using Sims 4 cheats.
+As you forge relationships with the townspeople, you must keep on top of your farming, creating profitable produce and mining resources to put back into the local community and use for tool upgrades.
+If you’re interested in getting rich quickly, check out our guide on how to make money fast in Stardew Valley – it’s a bit trickier than using Sims 4 cheats.

 Planet Zoo is an extensive and relaxing sim game where you’ll spend ages poring over your zoo build.
-You can either tackle a new zoo from scratch in sandbox mode or pick up zoos in the need of dire help in the career mode.
-There’s a lot more heart to Planet Zoo than other building games like Cities Skylines and Two Point Hospital.
+You can either tackle a new zoo from scratch in sandbox mode or pick up zoos needing dire help in the career mode.
+Planet Zoo has a lot more heart than other building games like Cities Skylines and Two Point Hospital.

-Building enclosures and creating the perfect habitats for your critters is by far the most satisfying part of Planet Zoo, especially when the animals arrive ready to explore their new home and you can zoom in to witness their behaviour.
+Building enclosures and creating the perfect habitats for your critters is by far the most satisfying part of Planet Zoo, especially when the animals arrive ready to explore their new home, and you can zoom in to witness their behavior.
 You can then raise your animals and release them back into the wild to earn conservation points, which unlock more exotic animals and upgrades for your zoo.
-You’ll need to keep your animals fed, watered, and content in their surroundings by tweaking their enclosure to include enough space, companions, and flora to their liking – otherwise you’ll get an influx of notifications to warn you otherwise.
+You’ll need to keep your animals fed, watered, and content in their surroundings by tweaking their enclosure to include enough space, companions, and flora to their liking – otherwise, you’ll get an influx of notifications to warn you what needs doing.

-Planet Zoo does require a lot of patience to grasp the slightly convoluted interface and there’s more to running a zoo than just cute pandas, you’ll also need to keep the customers and your staff happy.
-This means creating a zoo that takes all these facets into account, including benches for your guests, making sure they’re educated with information screens, and all your staff have toilets and a staff room on hand.
+Planet Zoo does require a lot of patience to grasp the slightly convoluted interface, and there’s more to running a zoo than just cute pandas; you’ll also need to keep the customers and your staff happy.
+This means creating a zoo that considers all these facets, including benches for your guests, ensuring they’re educated with information screens, and all your staff have toilets and a staff room on hand.
 You’ll also be obsessing over the placement of each building and the zoo’s overall aesthetic, so if you’re a stickler for the details in The Sims and the high-pressured occupation of keeping your Sims happy, then Planet Zoo is an adorable step in the right direction.

-If you want to rule over your residents, without getting to really know them; you can detach yourself from your Sims’ disgruntled faces by overseeing the construction of a large city.
-This way, you get to rule over thousands of Sims, rather than one measly family.
-Instead of zooming in on individual houses, you’ll need to think bigger as you grow and maintain a city using grids to build entire neighbourhoods.
+If you want to rule over your residents without getting to really know them, you can detach yourself from your Sims’ disgruntled faces by overseeing the construction of a large city.
+This way, you get to rule over thousands of Sims rather than one measly family.
+Instead of zooming in on individual houses, you’ll need to think bigger as you grow and maintain a city using grids to build entire neighborhoods.
 Sure, Sims had their own answer to this in the form of the SimCity series, but Cities Skylines is arguably the best city-building games around.

 Okay, hear us out.
-You can play as a customised character in an open-world setting rife with content from owning apartments to having your own garage packed with cars.
-There’s definitely some sims-esque action in earning money to buy and customise property, but instead of overseeing your sims empire, you can roam the streets of Los Santos choosing to throw a punch at an unsuspecting passerby, or spin the wheel at the local Diamond Casino.
+You can play as a customized character in an open-world setting rife with content, from owning apartments to having your own garage packed with cars.
+There’s definitely some Sims-esque action in earning money to buy and customize property, but instead of overseeing your Sims empire, you can roam the streets of Los Santos, choosing to throw a punch at an unsuspecting passerby or spin the wheel at the local Diamond Casino.

 If you want a more authentic sims experience, GTA Online roleplaying allows players to play specific community roles like grocery store clerks, police officers, and taxi drivers.
-We’ve put together the best GTA Online roleplaying servers and how to join them, including some help on how to navigate the forum lingo to get started.
+We’ve put together the best GTA Online roleplaying servers and how to join them, including some help navigating the forum lingo to get started.

 That’s everything we’ve got for the best games like The Sims.
-If you’re looking to branch out, take a look at the best PC games currently available to play.
-We’ve also got a list of the best Sims 5 mods on our wishlist, as well as the Sims 5 cheats we might expect to utilise in the life sim’s eventual sequel.
+If you’re looking to branch out, look at the best PC games currently available.
+We’ve also got a list of the best Sims 5 mods on our wishlist and the Sims 5 cheats we might expect to utilize in the life sim’s eventual sequel.